ceph/ceph/doc/dev/index.rst

 for that.

-RADOS itself can be further broken down into Monitors, Object Storage Daemons (OSDs), and clients (librados).
+RADOS itself can be further broken down into Monitors, Object Storage Daemons (OSDs), and client APIs (librados).
 Monitors and OSDs are introduced at :doc:`/start/intro`.
 The client library is explained at :doc:`/rados/api/index`.